bschulz81/AcceleratedLinearAlgebra/development/Readme.txt

 1) The initial support for the message passing interface was not tested yet in any way.

-2) The gpu functions are now declared as __forceinline, this removes the crashes at higher optimization levels.
+2) The gpu functions are now declared as __forceinline, this removes the crashes with nvc++ at higher optimization levels.
 Hopefully, parallel execution is then also retained.

 4) On clang, the functions that offload to gpu fail, unfortunately.